 Query: How might we engage in truth-telling, concomitant with a healing process?

 Language for healing calls for shared understanding.
-The following definitions are offered for our growing edges, as we consider what might be missing.
+The following definitions are offered for our growing edges.

 apology – def.: a regretful acknowledgement of an offense or failure;

 redemption – def.: action of saving or being saved from sin, error;

 forgiveness – def.: an action or process of forgiving or being forgiven.